GaalexxC/LaraPM/README.md

 ## Drop-in Laravel Structure

-The structure will follow standard Laravel 5.4 structure IE: "app" being the root of your applications main PHP files, providers. services, routes, models, controllers, facades etc. If you are not using "app" as your applications main PHP root then some simple editing may be required but since you changed the default "app" folder you are already aware of this.
+The structure will follow standard Laravel 5.4 structure IE: "app" being the root of your applications main PHP files, providers. services, models, controllers, facades etc. and then outside of "app", routes and config directories.
+If you are not using "app" as your applications main PHP root then some simple editing may be required but since you changed the default "app" folder you are already aware of this.
-A user database table is necessary obviously, thios is not included, the migrations and seeds will be for the messenger app specific and will not effect your current apps database structure ( Hopefully :) )
+A user database table is necessary obviously, this is not included becasue as stated this drops into an already functioning app with existing users.
+The database migrations and seeds will be for the messenger app specific and will not effect or alter your current apps database structure.
+The messenger tables rely on user ID obviously to avoid altering your tables in anyway.
+Total message count and disk space usage (Largely attachements not messages) will be calculated from user ID.
 So basically this will be yours and part of your app natively to alter any which way you want

 Default Structure (overall)